dineshbali18/GDP-2/README.md

 **implementation of expense tracking**\
 The Bearcat Finance App enables expense tracking through bank API integration, which automatically imports and categorizes transactions, \
 and through a manual entry option where users can input expenses with category, amount, and notes.
 Both methods keep the dashboard up-to-date.\

+\
+**implementing bank server for application**
+To implement a bank server integration for Bearcat Finance to Establish encrypted connections to ensure data security and compliance with financial regulations,\ retrieving account balances and transaction details with user consent.
+Implement OAuth 2.0 for user authentication, \allowing Bearcat Finance to securely fetch and update bank information in real-time.\
+\